 JENNIFER BERNTSON has a BMus in Voice from Mount Allison University and MA from Carleton University, where she researched collective music-making as an expression of protest.
-A great choral enthusiast, Jennifer has sung with choirs across Canada, including the National Youth Choir.
 Her great love of music for treble voices comes from nearly a decade as a member of the Saskatoon Children’s Choir, with whom she toured extensively in North America, Europe, and Asia.
 Since moving to Ottawa, Jennifer enjoys sharing her passion for music through teaching, conducting, and performing, and has established a thriving voice and piano studio.
-She currently can be heard performing regularly with the Capital Chamber Choir, Trio Pensato, and at at First Baptist Church as soprano soloist and conductor of the Children’s Choir.
-In the 2017/18 season, she will be joining the artistic staff of the Ottawa Children's Choir as the conductor of their newest (and youngest!) choristers.
+She recently joined the staff of Glebe-St. James United as Minister of Music, and is the conductor of the Ottawa Children's Choir's newest and youngest choristers in Prima Choir.
 Jennifer’s free time is ideally spent with a lot of coffee, a pile of science fiction and fantasy literature to read, or the latest video game from BioWare.

 SHAWN POTTER holds an MMus in organ performance from McGill University, and in 2013 won the Royal Canadian College of Organists’ National Organ Competition (Godfrey Hewitt Prize).
 He is regularly engaged as a recitalist across Canada, with concerts including the RCCO National Convention (Winnipeg), the Tyska Kyrkan (Stockholm), and Christ Church Cathedral (Victoria).
 Shawn has accompanied many choirs in the Ottawa region, including the Capital Chamber Choir, Ottawa Regional Youth Choir, Musica Viva, the Ottawa Brahms Choir, and the Nepean Choir.
 He is the Director of Music at First Baptist Church.
 When not in rehearsal, Shawn can most often be found baking all things sweet and savoury.